djmadeira/web-apps-60fps/index.md

 ## Why 60fps?
 Basically, any more and users can't tell.
 Any less and many can.

-That means we have just 16ms every frame!!!
+That means we have just 16ms every frame (!)
 And most of that is browser overhead.
 We have to shoot for 8-10ms or less every frame (but sometimes we can cheat).

 </div>
 <div class="slide">